plsang/depnet.pytorch/README.md

 ## Getting started ##

-* This project works with data format produced by the clcv project.
+* This project works with the data produced by the `clcv` project.
 In order to start, please set the `CLCV_HOME` evironment variable point to the CLCV project:
 `export CLCV_HOME=/path/to/the/clcv/project`
 * Now, everything is ready.

 ## Training ##

-* Basic usage
+Basic usage
 ```bash
   usage: train.py [-h] [--train_image_dir TRAIN_IMAGE_DIR]
               [--val_image_dir VAL_IMAGE_DIR] [--finetune FINETUNE]